Torres Strait Islanders: Oral history

 One of the stories passed down in oral history tells of four brothers (bala) named Malo, Sagai, Kulka and Siu, who paddled their way up to the central and eastern islands from Cape York (Kay Daol Dai, meaning "big land"), and each established his own tribal following.
-Sagai landed at Iama Island(known as Yam), and after a time assumed a god-like status.
+Sagai landed at Iama Island (known as Yam), and after a time assumed a god-like status.
 The crocodile was his totem.
 Kulka settled on Aureed Island, and attained a similar status, as god of hunting.
 His totem was the fish known as gai gai (Trevally).
 Siu settled on Masig, becoming god of dancing, with the tiger shark (baidam) as his totem.
 The eldest brother, Malo, went on to Mer and became responsible for setting out a set of rules for living, a combination of religion and law, which were presented by Eddie Mabo in the famous Mabo native title case in 1992.

 The cult of Kulka was in evidence on Aureed Island with the finding of a "skull house" by the rescuers of survivors two years after the wreck of Charles Eaton, in 1836.

-Coming of the Light
+Introduction of Christianity

 From the 1870s, Christianity spread throughout the islands, and it remains strong today among Torres Strait Islander people everywhere.
 Christianity was first brought to the islands by the London Missionary Society (LMS) mission led by Rev. Samuel Macfarlane and Rev. Archibald Wright Murray, who arrived on Erub (Darnley Island) on 1 July 1871 on the schooner Surprise, a schooner chartered by the LMS.
 They sailed to the Torres Strait after the French Government had demanded the removal of the missionaries from the Loyalty Islands and New Caledonia in 1869.
 Eight teachers and their wives from Loyalty Islands arrived with the missionaries on the boat from Lifu.

-Clan elder and warrior, Dabad, greeted them on their arrival.
+Clan elder and warrior Dabad greeted them on their arrival.
 Ready to defend his land and people, Dabad walked to the water's edge when McFarlane dropped to his knees and presented the Bible to Dabad.
 Dabad accepted the gift, interpreted as the "Light", introducing Christianity to the Torres Strait Islands.
-The people of the Torres Strait Islands adopted the Christian rituals and ceremonies and continued to uphold their connection to the land, sea and sky, practising their traditional customs, and cultural identity referred to as Ailan Kastom.

-The Islanders refer to this event as "The Coming of the Light", also known as Zulai Wan, or Bi Akarida, and all Island communities celebrate the occasion annually on 1 July.
+The people of the Torres Strait Islands adopted the Christian rituals and ceremonies and continued to uphold their connection to the land, sea and sky, practising their traditional customs, and cultural identity referred to as Ailan Kastom.The Islanders refer to this event as "The Coming of the Light", also known as Zulai Wan, or Bi Akarida, and all Island communities celebrate the occasion annually on 1 July.
 Coming of the Light, an episode in the 2013 documentary television series Desperate Measures, features the annual event.

 However the coming of Christianity did not spell the end of the people's traditional beliefs; their culture informed their understanding of the new religion, as the Christian God was welcomed and the new religion was integrated into every aspect of their everyday lives.